albertleonardo/labelerrors/README.md

 We documented a series of erros or faulty labels in a number of machine learning datasets, focused on local earthquake recordings

-There is a csv file for every dataset analyzed that contains the names and reeerence to the exmaples in the datasets per their Seisbench metadata.
+There is a csv file for every dataset analyzed that contains the names and reference to the examples in the datasets per their Seisbench metadata.
 This is with the goal of avoiding them when training and testing.

 ## Examples